Brimmer heroics power Victory past Glory

 Victory looked set to pay for a wasteful performance in front of goal when Bruno Fornaroli headed home in the 62nd minute.

-But Brimmer, who scuppered two earlier chances, snared two goals in five minutes to snatch all three points.
+But Brimmer, who scuppered two earlier chances, snared two goals in five minutes - his first A-League goals - to snatch all three points.

+"For Jake to score two goals against his old club, he'll be really chuffed with that," Victory coach Grant Brebner said.

+"But I knew the type of player I was signing when I signed Jake.

 Victory had the better of the chances but in front of 7,018 fans were frequently denied by brilliant Glory goalkeeper Tando Velaphi, who replaced regular custodian Liam Reddy.